jharveyb/fldigi-proxy/README.md

 `fldigi --config-dir config_fldigi --arq-server-port 33557 --xmlrpc-server-port 55779`

+* Open a new terminal (Terminal 2) and attach a proxy to the first fldigi instance

+`./fldigi-proxy.py --xml 44668 --proxyport 2288 --proxy-out`

+* Open a new terminal (Terminal 3) and start the proxy that will send the initial packets

+`./fldigi-proxy.py --xml 55779 --proxyport 8822 --proxy-out`

-* Open a new terminal (Terminal 2) and start the test server
+* Open a new terminal (Terminal 4) and start the test server
   * the test server sends four short binary packets captured from a node handshake in [lnproxy](https://github.com/willcl-ark/lnproxy/tree/2020-02-23-ham), and then echoes them back over the radio

 `./tcp_tester.py --inport 8822 --outport 2288`

-* Open a new terminal (Terminal 3) and attach a proxy to the first fldigi instance

-`./fldigi-proxy.py --xml 44668 --proxyport 2288`

-* Open a new terminal (Terminal 4) and start the proxy that will send the initial packets

-`./fldigi-proxy.py --xml 55779 --proxyport 8822`

 * After a short delay, packets should start flowing from the test server to the sending proxy
 * sent via fldigi to the listening proxy, and sent back to the test server, which checks that the packets match